systeminit/si/app/auth-portal/src/content/tutorial/07-customize_survey.md

 title: "Survey: Customization"
 ---

-take a survey about customizing
+Now take a survey about customization